Welcome to today's edition of the Rush 24-7 podcast.

 Carol Costello and CNN can't seem to find that story.

-But they come up with 47% of all Americans have an unfavorable view of the to me that means a majority has a favorable view.
+But they come up with 47% of all Americans have an unfavorable view.

 Ah, yes.

-You want to find out what the American people are really thinking.
+You want to find out what the American people are really thinking?

 That's a story in the stack today.

-Tea Party have they gone away.
+Tea Party, have they gone away?

-Tea Party, have they have they faded away?
+Tea Party, have they faded away?

 Tea Party, did they think it was over in November?